William L. Campbell Jr.: Education

-He earned his Bachelor of Science in political science from the United States Naval Academy.
-He served seven years in the United States Marine Corps, principally as a Naval Flight Officer.
-He received his Juris Doctor from the University of Alabama School of Law, where he served as editor-in-chief of the Alabama Law Review and was an inductee of the Order of the Coif.
+Campbell earned a Bachelor of Science in political science from the United States Naval Academy.
+He served seven years in the United States Marine Corps, principally as a naval flight officer.
+He received a Juris Doctor from the University of Alabama School of Law, where he served as editor-in-chief of the Alabama Law Review and was an inductee of the Order of the Coif.

 Career

 He worked as an associate and later a partner in the Nashville firm of Riley Warnock & Jacobson, PLC, and as an associate in the Birmingham, Alabama, office of Maynard, Cooper & Gale, P.C.
 Before becoming a judge, he was a member in the Nashville office of Frost Brown Todd, LLC, where he handled civil litigation.

 Federal judicial service

 On July 13, 2017, President Donald Trump nominated Campbell to serve as a United States District Judge of the United States District Court for the Middle District of Tennessee.
 On September 6, 2017, the Senate Judiciary Committee held a hearing on his nomination.
-On October 5, 2017, his nomination was reported out of committee.
+On October 5, 2017, his nomination was reported out of committee by a voice vote.
 On January 8, 2018, the United States Senate invoked cloture on his nomination by a 89–1 vote.
 On January 9, 2018, his nomination was confirmed by a 97–0 vote.
 He received his judicial commission on January 12, 2018.
+He became the chief judge on April 15, 2024.

 On July 24, 2020, Campbell blocked part of Tennessee's abortion law that would ban abortions in the early stages of pregnancy.